 Text description provided by the architects.
 The New Padel Pavillion softens with its presence the material frontiers between public and private space at the Parolin neighborhood in Curitiba, Brazil.
 This is specially noticed during the day, due to the players flows around the club headquarters, or during the evening, when the pavilion acts as a significant, LED light, urban lamp.
 The physical impermeability, common to massive private sport pavilions, is reduced in this project for the simplicity of its architectonic strategy based in three elements: limits defined by green walls, base in podium and encasement as a suspended box.

 In accordance to the offset limits imposed by urban legislation, the site was able to host four padel courts, measuring 10X20meters each.
 The court structure, of Spanish manufacture, is a combination of large tempered glass panels, structured by galvanized steel tubes profiles.
-The transparency of these court boxes allows the whole vision of the site limits, therefore the sensitive visual boundary for the player extends from the game limits to the green walls that surround the pavilion, at the neighborhood skirts.
+The transparency of these court boxes BY PADELBOX allows the whole vision of the site limits, therefore the sensitive visual boundary for the player extends from the game limits to the green walls that surround the pavilion, at the neighborhood skirts.
 The wall, edge between the public and private domain, assumes, consequently, the role of the visual limit of the lot through its development: it widens to host greenery, it staggers to obey the pedestrian scale, and it ends as a niche to control the pavilions access.

 The plot’s original ground had a strong declivity that was modified for the creation of a podium area for the four paddle courts, as well as a terrace which profits from views towards the city skyline.
 The elevated area was structurally planned to accommodate extra public weight when stands are placed at competitions.
 The underground area, close to the changing rooms, houses the rain water reuse tanks, serving the whole complex.
 At the front street level, at the lower portion of the site, a sloped parking lot was placed, minimizing its visual impact from the courts.